IhuliR/IhuliR/README.md

 ## What I'm looking for

-I'm looking for a junior Python backend developer role where I can work with Django, REST APIs, databases and deployed web services.
+I'm looking for a junior Python backend developer role where I can work with Django or FastAPI, REST APIs, PostgreSQL and production-oriented backend services.

 I value clean architecture, readable code, thoughtful communication and steady growth.